Mirza Dilshad Beg: Political career in Nepal

-Murder
+Death

-Mirza Dilshad Beg was shot dead on June 29, 1998 around 9:30 pm as he was on his way to visit his second wife in Siphal, Chabahil area.
+Mirza Dilshad Beg was shot dead on June 29, 1998, around 9:30 pm as he was on his way to visit his second wife in Siphal, Kathmandu, Chabahil area.
 As he climbed from his car and was walking towards the residence, killers gunned him down.
 His driver, who was parking the car, was also killed.
-In an interview published in the Indian newsmagazine India Today, Rajendra Sadashiv Nikhalje, alias Chhota Rajan, took the responsibility of killing Beg and alleged that "through the ISI, he (Beg) was spreading terror in India".
+In an interview published in the Indian newsmagazine India Today, Rajendra Sadashiv Nikhalje, alias Chhota Rajan, took the responsibility of killing Mirza Beg and alleged that "through the ISI, he (Beg) was spreading terror in India".

 Murder theories

 The intelligence reports available with the Indian Authorities, list three reasons why Beg was being targeted.
 Firstly, while Beg had initially helped Babloo Srivastava obtain a Nepalese passport, he did not come to his rescue when he was eventually arrested in Singapore in 1995.
 Babloo Srivastava's Nepalese citizenship was cancelled and he was handed over to the Indian authorities.

-Secondly, following Gulshan Kumar's killing in Mumbai, the main hit-man Vikram Wahi -- a close associate of Babloo Srivastava -- had absconded to Kathmandu and his local hideout was raided by the Nepal police.
-Even as the modalities for Wahi's surrender were being worked out, his dead body -- hacked into pieces -- was recovered at the Indo-Nepal border near Krishnanagar.
-Besides Babloo Srivastava, Wahi's associates including Karan Singh Magga -- who was to eventually gun down Beg on 29 June 1998 along with underworld don Chhota Rajan's associate, Rohit Verma -- harbored a grudge against him.
+Secondly, following Gulshan Kumar's killing in Mumbai, the main hit-man Vikram Wahi—a close associate of Babloo Srivastava—had absconded to Kathmandu and his local hideout was raided by the Nepal police.
+Even as the modalities for Wahi's surrender were being worked out, his dead body—hacked into pieces—was recovered at the Indo-Nepal border near Krishnanagar.
+Besides Babloo Srivastava, Wahi's associates including Karan Singh Magga—who was to eventually gun down Beg on 29 June 1998 along with underworld don Chhota Rajan's associate, Rohit Verma—harbored a grudge against him.

 The third angle to the Nepal MP's killing, the intelligence report states, related to Shafi Mohammad Khan of Krishnanagar who was arrested in a narcotics case by the Nepal Police in Mumbai.
 Like Babloo Srivastava, he too was of the view that Mirza had made no efforts to secure his release after arrest nor was he extended sufficient help during his trial.

 This, along with the internecine gang wars between Chota Rajan and Dawood Ibrahim were the main reasons for Mirza's murder.
 Chhota Rajan is believed to have contacted Rohit Verma in Nepal to organise the killing and advised him not to strike in Kathmandu.
 Babloo Srivastava then contacted Shafi Mohammad and gave him some money to arrange for a safe house in Kathmandu.
 Despite taking the money, Shafi was not able to find the place.
-The gang made its first attempt on Beg on 27 June 1998 and finally succeeded two days later when the MP was shot six or seven times before he finally collapsed, ending a bloody chapter of the Mumbai mafia's free run in the Himalayan kingdom.
+The gang made its first attempt on Beg on 27 June 1998 and finally succeeded two days later when the MP was shot six or seven times before he finally collapsed at around 9:30 pm, at the time of Football World Cup.
+This ended a bloody chapter of the Mumbai mafia's free run in the Himalayan kingdom.

 In an interview to MiD DAY, Farid Tanasha, a key lieutenant of Chhota Rajan, admitted to being one of the main architects of the murder of Nepal's member of Parliament, Mirza Dilshad Baig who was killed in Kathmandu in 1998.